vapvarun/agency-operations-manual/WBCOM_Agency_Operations_Manual.md

 **When developers can self-assign:**
 - PM posts task as "Unassigned"
-- PM announces in Slack #dev-questions: "Task available for pickup: [link]"
+- PM announces in Slack #dailymeeting: "Task available for pickup: [link]"
 - Developer can claim it if they have capacity

 **Process:**